LawCommon Law and Professional Courses

 These LL.B. preparation courses are designed for candidates for University of London International Programmes examinations but can also be taken by other students.
 Attending these courses is not compulsory but will greatly improve a candidate's chances of success in the examinations.

-(The provisional timetable is now available.
-Please click "here" to download the timetable for further details.)
+(Please click "Leaflet" icon to download the provisional timetable for further details.)

 University of London provides course materials for all modules of the LL.B. programme.
 HKU SPACE visiting lecturers provide supplementary materials including lecture notes and legal updates.
 Seminars will be provided by local tutors for all Level 4 modules and overseas tutors for some other modules.
 'Mock' examinations will be held for the four Level 4 modules.
 Subject to demand we may offer mock examinations for other modules for a separate fee.
 Please note that it is not possible to enrol only for revision classes.